The Founders Trilogy

 Reviewed by Galen Strickland

-I received a free e-book of this title from Net Galley in exchange for an honest review.
-Foundryside will be released in a little over a month, August 21, 2018.
+I received a free e-book of Foundryside from Net Galley in exchange for an honest review.
+It will be released in a little over a month, August 21, 2018.
 In the beginning, I had some reservations about the plot, particularly the magic system introduced.
 I was thinking I would give this page the title of this book only, and not worry about the sequels.
-By the end, I was hoping the second book was ready to read now.
+By the end, I was hoping the second book was ready to read right away.
 What sold me were the characters and many exciting action sequences.
 No word yet on sequel titles, but I am interested.

 UPDATE: Foundryside is a finalist for a Locus Award for Best Fantasy Novel.